National Council of Nonprofits

 The CDO will report to the President & CEO and serve as a key member of the leadership team.
 The CDO will be a mission-driven, passionate supporter of the nonprofit sector and a seasoned fundraising professional who can further develop and implement a growth-oriented and dynamic revenue plan.
 With a high degree of autonomy and in partnership with the President & CEO, the CDO will be responsible for all fundraising and development activities, consistent with carrying out the organizational vision.
 The CDO will be both a strategic thinker who can help guide the organization's growth and a practical implementer who can cultivate new relationships to build the National Council of Nonprofits' visibility, impact, and financial resources.

-- Plan and lead the creation of donor communications, appeals, acknowledgments, reports, and other written and online materials;
+- Plan and lead the creation of donor communications, appeals, acknowledgments, proposals, reports, and other written and online materials.

 - Help promote strategic alliances to strengthen the impact and visibility of the organization.